SmithCSC210/A4-DIYCalculator/INSTRUCTIONS.md

 However, infix expressions can be converted (parentheses and all) into postfix ones using a single stack.
 In this stage, you will once again parse a string containing an equation using `Tokenizer.readTokens()`.
 The end result will be a queue of `Doubles` and `Characters` consistent with the format of a postfix expression (e.g., you will convert `(3 + 2) * 5` to `3 2 + 5 *`).
-Therefore, you can use the `Postfix.postfix` method you wrote in Phase 2 to do all of the acutal math, and if your Phase 2 code passes all the tests, you should be able to just call the method without any changes.
+Therefore, you can just call your `Postfix.postfix` method you wrote in Phase 2 to do all of the actual math, and if your Phase 2 code passes all the tests, you should be able to just call the method without any changes.

 You will write a method in the `Infix` class called `infixToPostfix`.
 In this stage, as soon as you read a `Double` from the input queue, you can put it directly into the output queue to send to `Postfix.postfix`.